Omega (video game): Reception

 Compute! praised Omega, stating that it made writing code for tanks easy and fun for those new to programming.

 Russell Sipe of Computer Gaming World in 1989 gave the game a positive review, noting its similarities and improvements over RobotWar.
-In a 1992 survey of science fiction games the magazine gave the title two of five stars, stating that "Programmer love this 'simulation' [but] it's all geek to me".
+In a 1992 survey of science fiction games the magazine gave the title two of five stars, stating that "Programmers loved this 'simulation' [but] it's all Geek to me".

 John Inglis reviewed Omega for Games International magazine, and gave it 4 stars out of 5, and stated that "In summary I would say that Omega is a unique game that has had a considerable amount of thought lavished on it.
-It is not a game for the shoot-em-up enthusiast, as you must put considerable though in before you get anywhere."
+It is not a game for the shoot-em-up enthusiast, as you must put considerable thought in before you get anywhere."